Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Comparing interfaces with a Query example

-• We limit the query to return maximum of 100 item by using limit().
+• We use limit() to limit the query to a maximum of 100 returned items.

 • We set the scanIndexForward to false.
 The results are returned in order of UTF-8 bytes, which usually means the cart item with the lowest number is returned first.
-By setting the scanIndexForward to false we reverse the order and the cart item with the highest number is returned first.
+By setting the scanIndexForward to false, we reverse the order and the cart item with the highest number is returned first.

-Example Query using low-level interface
+Example Query using the low-level interface

-The following example queries a table named YourTableName using a keyConditionExpression, which limits the query to a specific partition key value and sort key value that begin with a specific prefix value.
+The following example queries a table named YourTableName using a keyConditionExpression.
+This limits the query to a specific partition key value and sort key value that begin with a specific prefix value.
 These key conditions limit the amount of data read from DynamoDB.
 Finally, the query applies a filter on the data retrieved from DynamoDB using a filterExpression.

 import org.slf4j.*; import software.amazon.awssdk.services.dynamodb.DynamoDbClient; import software.amazon.awssdk.services.dynamodb.model.*; import java.util.Map; public class Query { // Create a DynamoDB client with the default settings connected to the DynamoDB // endpoint in the default region based on the default credentials provider chain. private static final DynamoDbClient DYNAMODB_CLIENT = DynamoDbClient.builder().build(); private static final Logger LOGGER = LoggerFactory.getLogger(Query.class); private static void query() { QueryResponse response = DYNAMODB_CLIENT.query(QueryRequest.builder() .expressionAttributeNames(Map.of("#name", "name")) .expressionAttributeValues(Map.of( ":pk_val", AttributeValue.fromS("id#1"), ":sk_val", AttributeValue.fromS("cart#"), ":name_val", AttributeValue.fromS("SomeName"))) .filterExpression("#name = :name_val") .keyConditionExpression("pk = :pk_val AND begins_with(sk, :sk_val)") .limit(100) .scanIndexForward(false) .tableName("YourTableName") .build()); LOGGER.info("nr of items: " + response.count()); LOGGER.info("First item pk: " + response.items().get(0).get("pk")); LOGGER.info("First item sk: " + response.items().get(0).get("sk")); } }

-Example Query using Document interface
+Example Query using the Document interface

 import org.slf4j.Logger; import org.slf4j.LoggerFactory; import software.amazon.awssdk.enhanced.dynamodb.*; import software.amazon.awssdk.enhanced.dynamodb.document.EnhancedDocument; import software.amazon.awssdk.enhanced.dynamodb.model.*; import java.util.Map; public class DynamoDbEnhancedDocumentClientQuery { // Create a DynamoDB client with the default settings connected to the DynamoDB // endpoint in the default region based on the default credentials provider chain. private static final DynamoDbEnhancedClient ENHANCED_DYNAMODB_CLIENT = DynamoDbEnhancedClient.builder().build(); private static final DynamoDbTable<EnhancedDocument> DYNAMODB_TABLE = ENHANCED_DYNAMODB_CLIENT.table("YourTableName", TableSchema.documentSchemaBuilder() .addIndexPartitionKey(TableMetadata.primaryIndexName(),"pk", AttributeValueType.S) .addIndexSortKey(TableMetadata.primaryIndexName(), "sk", AttributeValueType.S) .attributeConverterProviders(AttributeConverterProvider.defaultProvider()) .build()); private static final Logger LOGGER = LoggerFactory.getLogger(DynamoDbEnhancedDocumentClientQuery.class); private void query() { PageIterable<EnhancedDocument> response = DYNAMODB_TABLE.query(QueryEnhancedRequest.builder() .filterExpression(Expression.builder() .expression("#name = :name_val") .expressionNames(Map.of("#name", "name")) .expressionValues(Map.of(":name_val", AttributeValue.fromS("SomeName"))) .build()) .limit(100) .queryConditional(QueryConditional.sortBeginsWith(Key.builder() .partitionValue("id#1") .sortValue("cart#") .build())) .scanIndexForward(false) .build()); LOGGER.info("nr of items: " + response.items().stream().count()); LOGGER.info("First item pk: " + response.items().iterator().next().getString("pk")); LOGGER.info("First item sk: " + response.items().iterator().next().getString("sk")); } }

-Example Query using high-level interface
+Example Query using the high-level interface

 The following example queries a table named YourTableName using the DynamoDB enhanced client API.